Record ticket sales as WSL season kicks off

 LIVERPOOL

 Usual home: Prenton Park (Tranmere Rovers FC).
-Face Everton at Anfield this month.
+Play Everton at Anfield this month.

 The Merseyside derby clash with Everton on 25 September will be Liverpool women's first fixture at Anfield since November 2019 when 23,500 attended.